MrValraven/MrValraven/README.md

 <p> I'm a Fullstack Developer based in Portugal who loves to bring to life some usefull and sometimes silly ideas that I think should exist outside my head :) </p>

-<p> When I'm not coding, I'm exploring some new type of cuisine, reinventing popular recipes as vegan ones, living the life of an intrepidous D&D Character or thinking about the next big thing. </p>
+<p> When I'm not coding, I'm exploring some new type of cuisine, reinventing popular recipes as vegan ones, living the life of an intrepid D&D Character or thinking about the next big thing. </p>

 <img src="https://media3.giphy.com/media/e8hxrpXhsvzH5gqr6V/giphy.gif?cid=790b7611bf34dd8a418579d83c00d2a4ef7e862a4bec00b0&rid=giphy.gif&ct=s" />